 By Disha from Disha Discovers

-It’s no wonder that Savannah, Georgia is on the bucket lists of many USA travellers – with its beautiful squares covered in Spanish Moss, its rich history, and delicious food, Savannah has so much to offer.
+It’s no wonder that Savannah, Georgia is on the bucket lists of many USA travellers – with its beautiful squares covered in Spanish Moss, its rich history, and delicious food, Savannah is one of the most beautiful places to visit in East Coast .

 One of the best reasons to visit Savannah is to simply admire the city’s beauty.
 The Savannah Historic District dates back to the 18th century and features gorgeous historic mansions, churches, and plenty of draping Spanish moss.
 The district is dotted with 22 unique historic squares, each dedicated to a person or event significant to the city’s history.
 The squares feature monuments, statues, and fountains that serve as a tribute to those historical figures.